TL;DR — Why Most Grant Applications Get Rejected

 - Assemble a Cross-Functional Team: Grant writing should not be the sole responsibility of one person.
 Involve your programme, finance, and leadership staff from the very beginning.
 My experience coordinating multi-departmental proposals at the WFP taught me that this is essential.
 Programme staff ensure the activities are realistic, finance staff ensure the budget is accurate, and leadership ensures the project aligns with the strategic vision.

-- Seek a ‘Cold Reader’ Review: This is one of the most valuable steps you can take.
-Find someone who is not involved in the project—or even your organisation—to read the final draft.
-If they can’t easily understand your project’s purpose, activities, and goals, a grant reviewer won’t be able to either.
+- Seek a “Cold Reader” Review: This is one of the most valuable steps you can take.
+Find someone who is not involved in the project — or even your organisation — to read the final draft.
+If they cannot easily understand your project’s purpose, activities, and goals, a grant reviewer will not be able to either.

-- Build Funder Relationships: Don’t let the proposal be your first point of contact.
+- Build Funder Relationships: Do not let the proposal be your first point of contact.
 If the funder allows it, build a relationship beforehand.
 Attend their informational webinars, connect with programme officers on professional networks, and ask thoughtful, clarifying questions well before the deadline.
 This shows genuine interest and helps you tailor your proposal more effectively.
+The AFP regularly publishes guidance on cultivating productive funder relationships.

 It is immediately obvious to a reviewer when a proposal has been copied and pasted from another application.
 The specific keywords and phrases from the funder’s guidelines are missing, the connection to their unique mission is weak, and the entire document feels impersonal.
-This approach signals a transactional mindset—that you’re just looking for money—rather than a desire for a genuine partnership tailored to the funder’s specific goals.
+This approach signals a transactional mindset — that you are just looking for money — rather than a desire for a genuine partnership tailored to the funder’s specific goals.
 The narrative often feels disconnected from the funder’s stated interests, and the budget may not align with their typical funding brackets or priorities.

 The Winning Solution: Create a Master Proposal and Tailor It Expertly